-There are two categories of victims that sometimes overlap: those that are victims of a charge involving a physical injury/threat of injury/sexual offense, and those that are victims under the domestic violence statutes (DV).
+There are two categories of victims that sometimes overlap: those that are victims of a charge involving a physical injury/threat of injury/sexual offense, and those that are victims under the domestic violence statutes.

-Under the general victim rights statutes (ARS 13-4401 et seq.), you have a right to be notified and participate in criminal proceedings (those held before the Court), provide an impact statement [PDF] (comments on disposition, including recommended counseling or restitution), and confer with the prosecutor.
+Under the general victim rights statutes (ARS 13-4401 et seq.), you have a right to be notified and participate in criminal proceedings (those held before the Court), provide a victim impact statement that may include comments on disposition, including recommended counseling or restitution, and confer with the prosecutor.
 These rights, however, do not mean that the victim can dictate the disposition of the case, whether charges should be dropped or filed, or terms of any plea agreement.

 Studies indicate that violence is often an escalating cycle of abuse.
 Therefore, the City Attorney's Office will decline requests for immediate dismissal of charges after an arrest has been made in order to assure that a victim is not subject to future threats or abuse.
 The City Attorney's Office must also be assured that steps have been taken to insure the cycle of domestic violence has been broken, which may include a requirement of counseling and a time period of law-abiding adherence.